 For an agreement we require a brief description of the BIP, sufficient to be included in the schedule to the contract (an outline of what the information is, and to whom it currently belongs).
 If this description of background IP isn't included in the agreement, there is a risk that the material may be treated as project IP.

 For example, if you have data that you have collected prior to the agreement that you will be using during your project, you should outline what this data is, what it relates to, and who owns it (ie researcher/organisation).

 If your project is intending to utilise some information that belongs to, or was collected by other researchers, this needs to be outlined as BIP, and Southern Cross University may need written authorisation from the individuals to use their IP.
-For further clarification, please contact Research Services.
+For further clarification, please contact Grants and Contracts Team

 When describing the BIP, we need to be able to distinguish between information that existed before the agreement was signed (background IP) and the information that will be generated as part of the project (project IP).
 Project IP and BIP are often subject to different clauses in the agreement, with different ownership implications applying.